Clinical Supervision for Trauma-Informed Associate Therapists

 Transference, Countertransference & Your Nervous System

-We notice what’s happening in you as a clinician.
-This includes transference and countertransference, nervous system responses, bias, and how your internal experience informs (and sometimes complicates) clinical work.
+We notice what’s happening for you as a clinician.
+Including transference and countertransference, nervous system responses, and personal bias.

 -

-Choose this option if you prefer a 1:1 format meeting weekly, biweekly, or monthly.
+Choose this option if you prefer a 1:1 format meeting weekly.

 We’ll work together to ensure all documentation is complete and kept updated throughout our supervision period.